hertogp/stitch/README.md

 *what*

-This part starts the directive and is the only one mandatory and refers
+This part starts the directive and is the only mandatory part and *must* refers to:
-to:

 - `cbx` the codeblock (either cb or the part saved on disk)
 - `art` usually contains graphical output (depends on `cmd` used)